Fig.7 Photo of the original booklet and translation of the poem ‘You who wronged’ by Czesław Miłosz

 During the socialist era, Polish history books were peppered with inaccuracies, omissions and repeated references to friendship and mutual assistance between Poland and the Soviet Union.
 This is a typical example:

 “1939 (1 September): Nazi’s Germany aggression against Poland started the Second World War.
 Poland was the first to offer military resistance to the Nazi invaders.
-Following the September defeat strong underground forces (the largest among the occupied countries) and regular armies abroad were formed.
-Poland was left longest under the devastating regime of Nazi occupation, suffered the greatest losses in human life (over 6 million) and the greatest material losses (38 per cent of pre-war assets or 16.6 billion dollars according to 1939 figures).
-Poland was the only country which never collaborated with the Nazis in any form, and no Polish unit fought alongside the German army.
+Following the September defeat, strong underground forces (the largest among the occupied countries) and regular armies abroad were formed.
+Poland was left longest under the devastating regime of Nazi occupation, suffered the greatest losses in human life (over 6 million) and the greatest material losses (38 percent of pre-war assets or 16.6 billion dollars according to 1939 figures).
+Poland was the only country that never collaborated with the Nazis in any form, and no Polish unit fought alongside the German army.
 To the Nazi terror Poles replied with a mass resistance movement, one of the strongest in Europe.
 Hundreds of thousands of patriots took part in the resistance movement in various organizations.
 Poles fought in France, Norway, Africa and Italy and took part in the Battle of Britain and in countless naval engagements.

 In 1943 the Polish People’s Army (formed in the USSR) set out on its victorious road to Berlin alongside the Soviet Army.
 The Polish Workers’ Party, formed in 1942, formulated its programme of struggle for national and social liberation, by uniting the nation’s progressive forces.
 Its military arm was the People’s Guard, recognized to become the People’s Army on 1 January 1944.

 22 July 1944: On a stretch of territory liberated by the Polish and Soviet Armies, the Polish Committee of National Liberation was formed in Chełm as the first democratic government.
-It proclaimed a manifesto which constituted the basis for revolutionary economic and political changes (for example, nationalization of industry and agrarian reform).
+It proclaimed a manifesto that constituted the basis for revolutionary economic and political changes (for example, nationalization of industry and agrarian reform).
 In December 1944 the Polish Committee of National Liberation formed the Provincial Government of the Polish Republic, with its headquarters in Lublin and later in liberated Warsaw.

 1945: Poland returned to her historical Piast territories on the Odra and the Baltic, as a result of the defeat of Nazi Germany and on the strength of the Potsdam decisions.
 The Polish-Soviet treaty of friendship, mutual assistance and post-war cooperation was concluded on 21 April.”